 When I had cancer, I struggled to get a full night’s rest.
 I would wake up at 2 a.m and then look at the clock every 30 minutes until the sun rose.
 I was frustrated as I tried everything from exercise to regular sleep schedules.
 This lack of sleep would cause a ripple effect.
 I would not sleep well for weeks and then not be able to function in daily life — such as forgetting my passwords or where I was walking to.
 I was scared because I did not know whether this was for a short time or forever.

 Everyone wants a good sleep.
-Some friends describe not being able to go back to sleep because of caring for children or elders.
-Other friends talk about not being able to fall asleep because they hear an unexpected loud sound outside of their apartment and they worry it is ICE coming to deport their family member.
+Some friends describe waking up in the middle of the night because of social suffering and reading social media.
+Other friends talk about not being able to fall asleep because they hear an unexpected loud sound outside of their apartment and they worry it is ICE.
 Still others share they unable to have a restful sleep because they don’t want to burden others with their problems.

 How many hours we sleep and whether we wake up rested are affected by things outside our individual choices and behaviors.
 These outside things like health conditions (e.g. back pain, mental health, sundowning, etc.) or access to resources (e.g. citizenship, healthcare, food, housing, jobs, etc.) influence our ability to adequately and effectively incorporate health recommendations to sleep 7 – 9 hours a night.
 (DelRosso 2020)

 Just as we know that there are some things outside our control, we can do some things on a small scale—like following our breath.
 Mindful breathing and restful sleep alone will not erase all hard and systemic things.
 However, they are small pieces to foster hope and to anchor ourselves when we get tangled in the uncertainty, the in-between-ness, and the waiting.
 Mindfulness and restful sleep can be building blocks to create ease, connection, and sustenance as we face loss or isolation and as we work towards social justice.